-Domestic violence is a problem that most people don’t often think about, but one which nonetheless still happens.
+Domestic violence is a problem that most people do not often think about, but one which nonetheless still happens.
 Victims of domestic abuse are amongst the most vulnerable people in society and require as much protection as possible.

 Our family law department have vast experience in dealing with this very difficult problem and have undergone specialist Women’s Aid Domestic Violence training to support and advise victims of domestic violence.
 It is incredibly reassuring for you that you will have access to a solicitor who can understand what you are going through and how difficult it has been for you to seek help.

-Domestic violence can take many forms including physical and emotional abuse.
-It is difficult to break the cycle of abuse but seeking help from a solicitor is the most effective step to make sure that you don’t suffer any further abuse.
+It is difficult to break the cycle of abuse but seeking help from a solicitor is the most effective step to make sure that you do not suffer any further abuse.

 The Courts in Northern Ireland offer protection for victims of domestic abuse and your solicitor can advise you on the best approach to take.
 The two most common remedies to domestic violence are Non-Molestation Orders and Occupations Order.

-If you are living with a parent, we will consider making an Occupation Order Application at the same time as the Non Molestation Order.
+If you are living with a parent in Northern Ireland, we will consider making an Occupation Order Application at the same time as the Non-Molestation Order.
 This would have the effect of excluding the defendant from the family home or to prevent them from coming within a certain distance of the family home.
 For example, the Court may order that the Defendant does not come within 100 metres of the plaintiff or her children.

 This is extremely useful when children are living with you and need to be protected from witnessing incidents of abuse and domestic violence.